 Tiffin is a medium-sized city located in the state of Ohio.
 With a population of 17,687 people and six constituent neighborhoods, Tiffin is the 104th largest community in Ohio.
-Much of the housing stock in Tiffin was built prior to World War II, making it one of the older and more historic cities in the country.
+Tiffin has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Tiffin is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Tiffin is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Tiffin who work in office and administrative support (11.74%), sales jobs (9.74%), and food service (9.31%).
+Tiffin is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Tiffin is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Tiffin who work in office and administrative support (11.12%), sales jobs (10.47%), and food service (7.31%).

-In addition, Tiffin is a college town.
-There are a lot of students in Tiffin attending college, and as a result Tiffin provides a number of services, amenities and opportunities geared to the needs and activities of students.
+Tiffin is also a college town, where lots of students live while attending area colleges.
+Because of the high percentage of people living in Tiffin enrolled in college, Tiffin has a number of services, amenities and opportunities geared towards the needs and activities of students.

 The people who call Tiffin home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Tiffin residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Tiffin include Irish, English, Italian, and French .